biolink/biolink-model/docs/index.md

     * [qualifiers](qualifiers.md) - connects an association to qualifiers that modify or qualify the meaning of that association
     * [quantifier qualifier](quantifier_qualifier.md) - A measurable quantity for the object of the association
        * [gene to expression site association➞quantifier qualifier](gene_to_expression_site_association_quantifier_qualifier.md)
-    * [relation](relation.md) - the relationship type by which a subject is connected to an object in an association
+    * [relation](relation.md) - The relation which describes an association between a subject and an object in a more granular manner.
+Usually this is a term from Relation Ontology, but it can be any edge CURIE.
        * [anatomical entity to anatomical entity ontogenic association➞relation](anatomical_entity_to_anatomical_entity_ontogenic_association_relation.md)
        * [anatomical entity to anatomical entity part of association➞relation](anatomical_entity_to_anatomical_entity_part_of_association_relation.md)
        * [chemical to chemical derivation association➞relation](chemical_to_chemical_derivation_association_relation.md)